mibmo/dotnix/readme.md

 Directory for each nixos configuration exposed, handling partitioning, booting, and host-specific quirks.

 ## Modules
-The modules directory contains NixOS modules that either map from one option to another (i.e. `home.` to `home-manager.users.${settings.user.name}`), expose new options (i.e. substituters) or expand upon existing modules (i.e. impermanence).
+The modules directory contains NixOS modules that either map from one option to another (i.e. `home.` to `home-manager.users.${specification.user.name}`), expose new options (i.e. substituters) or expand upon existing modules (i.e. impermanence).
 They're imported for all hosts, regardless of other setup.

 ## Roles